dedoc/scramble/README.md

 Scramble generates API documentation for Laravel project.
 Without requiring you to manually write PHPDoc annotations.
 Docs are generated in OpenAPI 3.1.0 format.

 > **Warning**
 > Package is in early stage.
-It means there may be dumb bugs and API is very likely to change.
+It means there may be bugs and API is very likely to change.
 Create an issue if you spot a bug.
 Ideas are welcome.

 ## Documentation